 And for more ideas of new ingredients to add to your pantry and cooking rotation, check out our Tasting Jerusalem group on FB, G+, and Pinterest or under the hashtag #TastingJrslm on Twitter and Instagram,.
 Or go cookbook shopping and be inspired by new approaches and new ingredients that will broaden your choices of tempting unprocessed foods you can cook, eat, and enjoy.

-- 1 tablespoon of blood orange olive oil (regular is fine)
+- 1 tablespoon blood orange olive oil regular is fine

-- 1 or 2 pluots or plums, sliced into 8 pieces
+- 1 pluot or plum sliced into 8 pieces

-- 1 or 2 peaches or nectarines, sliced into 8 pieces
+- 1 peach or nectarine sliced into 8 pieces

-- 4 or 5 thyme sprigs - rosemary would be nice also
+- 4 thyme sprigs - rosemary would be nice also

 - Wash and slice the fruit.

-- Preheat the oven to 400 convection roast or 400 regular bake.
+Preheat the oven to 400 degrees F convection roast or 400 degrees F regular bake.

 - Grease a 9 X 13ish baking pan with a dab of olive oil, blood orange if you have any.